Morocco earthquake

-An earthquake with a magnitude of 7 on the Richter scale shook Morocco on Friday evening.
+An earthquake measuring 7 on the Richter scale shook Morocco on Friday evening.

 Earthquake damage

-The quake caused damage to buildings in several cities in Morocco, especially Marrakech and Agadir.
-Several buildings collapsed in the medina of Marrakech.
-We keep getting images of collapsed houses, torn roads and panicky people.
-The official death toll stood at 820 at around 3 a.m.
+The quake caused damage to buildings in several cities in Morocco, especially in Marrakech and Agadir.
+In the medina of Marrakech, several buildings collapsed.
+We keep getting images of collapsed houses, cracked roads and panicking people.
+The official death toll stood at 820 at around 3:00 a.m.
 Dutch time.
-According to the National Institute of Geophysics (ING), the earthquake occurred at 11:11 p.m. local time, at a depth of 8 kilometers, in the municipality of Ighil in Al Haouz province.
-ING published an emergency alert in collaboration with the National Center for Scientific and Technical Research (CNRST).
+According to the National Institute of Geophysics (ING), the earthquake occurred at 11:11 p.m. local time, at a depth of 8 kilometers, in the municipality of Ighil in the province of Al Haouz.
+The ING issued an emergency warning in collaboration with the National Center for Scientific and Technical Research (CNRST).

 Earthquake Epicenter